SteveDoyle2/pyNastran/docs_sphinx/quick_start/Installation.rst

 -----------------
  * Navigate to pyNastran directory on the command line.
 The ``setup.py`` file should exist in the current directory.

  * Either run...

-   1. Able to edit the source code and have the changes propogate
+   1. Able to edit the source code and have the changes propogate (recommended)

     .. code-block:: console